stothardj/Tempus/README.markdown

 # Tempus

 This is a very simple space shooter written in coffeescript.
 It uses an html5 canvas for drawing and html5 audio tags for the audio.
-There currently is no permanent host for this, but you can host it if you like it.
+I am currently hosting this at https://s3.amazonaws.com/tempus-game/index.html

-## Running
+## Running locally

 1. Clone this git repo
 2. Download the "Tonight" audio from http://www.lukhash.com/ and put it in www/audio as tonight_full.mp3 and tonight_full.ogg